-Dan and his niece Katrina not looking like the Dan I remember– but it’s all I got and it will have to do:(
+One of the last photos of Dan and his niece Katrina not looking like the Dan I remember– but it’s all I got and it will have to do:(

 Where do I start about my love and admiration for Danny O’Shea?
 I really can’t remember Danny not being a part of life until we lost him to cancer last year.
 When I first met him years ago I never realized how much he would end up meaning to me.
 Okay, there was a short span of 15 years where we lost each other– and it wasn’t because I didn’t try to find him.
-It was because that we were in different spaces in our lives and he didn’t want to be found in the bowels of Quebec, and I was 3000 miles away in another country.
+It was because that we were in different spaces in our lives.
+He didn’t want to be found in the bowels of Quebec, and I was 3000 miles away in another country.

 But by year 16 he decided to be found because we needed each other.
 He had cancer and my husband Angelo was dying of cancer.
-So that first call went something like this:
+So that first telephone call went something like this:

-“Hey kid are you hiding from me? (he always called me “kid”)
+“Hey kid, are you hiding from me? (he always called me “kid”)

-From then on we continued to lean on each other and each time I heard him take a drag on his cigarette I wanted to tell him to stop– but I knew that was fruitless– as no one ever told Dan O’Shea what to do.
+From then on we continued to lean on each other, and each time I heard him take a drag on his cigarette I wanted to tell him to stop– but I knew that was fruitless– as no one ever told Dan O’Shea what to do.